 Hezekiah Cleanses the Temple

-3 In the first year of his reign, in the first month, he opened the doors of the house of the Lord and repaired them.
+3 In the first month of the first year of his reign, Hezekiah opened the doors of the house of the Lord and repaired them.
 4 He brought in the priests and the Levites and gathered them together into the wide place on the east.
 5 He said to them, “Listen to me, you Levites!
-Now sanctify yourselves and sanctify the house of the Lord, the God of your fathers, and remove the filth from the holy place.
-6 For our fathers were unfaithful and have done that which was evil in the sight of the Lord, and have forsaken him, and have turned away their faces from the dwelling place of the Lord, and turned their backs on Him.
-7 Also they have shut up the doors of the porch, and put out the lamps, and have not burned incense nor offered burnt offerings in the holy place to the God of Israel.
+Now sanctify yourselves and sanctify the house of the Lord, the God of your fathers and remove the filth from the holy place.
+6 For our fathers were unfaithful and have done that which was evil in the sight of the Lord and have forsaken him and have turned their faces away from the dwelling place of the Lord and turned their backs on him.
+7 Also they have shut up the doors of the porch and put out the lamps and have not burned incense nor offered burnt offerings in the holy place to the God of Israel.

 8 Therefore the wrath of the Lord fell on Judah and Jerusalem, and he made them an object of terror, horror and ridicule, to be jeered at, as you see with your own eyes.
 9 For our fathers have fallen by the sword, and our sons and our daughters and our wives are in captivity for this.
 10 Now it is in my heart to make a covenant with the Lord, the God of Israel, that his fierce anger may turn away from us.
 11 My sons, do not be negligent now, for the Lord has chosen you to stand before him, to minister to him, and that you should be his ministers and burn incense.”